-Since each weather regime is associated with characteristic surface weather, the modulation of regime successions in the aftermath of an SSW by the tropospheric state at the time of an SSW might contribute to the marked variability in the surface

-275 impact.
-Hence, we here consider spatial composites of anomalies of 2m temperature (T2m') and 500 hPa geopotential height (Z500') for the three groups of SSW events discussed in the previous sections (Fig. 4a-c) and for all SSW events (Fig. 4d) for days 0 to 25 after the SSW (cf. Fig. A5 for days 25 - 50).
+Since each weather regime is associated with characteristic surface weather, the modulation of regime successions in the aftermath of an SSW by the tropospheric state at the time of an SSW might contribute to the marked variability in the surface impact.
+Hence, we here consider spatial composites of anomalies of 2 m temperature (T2m') and 500 hPa geopotential height (Z500') for the three groups of SSW events discussed in the previous sections (Fig. 4a-c) and for all SSW events (Fig. 4d) for days 0 to 25 after the SSW (Fig. A5 for days 25-50).

-During SSWs dominated by GL around their onset, initially strongly positive T2m' prevail over Greenland and the Canadian Archipelago, whereas western Russia and Scandinavia are anomalously cold, consistent with the anomalous ridge over Green-
+During SSWs dominated by GL around their onset, initially strongly positive T2m' values prevail over Greenland and the Canadian Archipelago, whereas western Russia and Scandinavia are anomalously cold, consistent with the anomalous ridge over Greenland and the low geopotential height anomalies over Scandinavia (Fig. 4a).
+With the subsequent progression of weather regimes - typically towards the cyclonic AT regime or EuBL - mild conditions are established throughout central Europe from a lag of 20 d onwards.